-Category Sub-Category Description In accordance with Sec 515 of the Local Farmland Government Act, 1993 In accordance with Sec 516 (1)(c) of the Local Residential Government Act, 1993.
-Relates to rural residential land that is the site of a dwelling, not less than 2 hectares and not more than 40 hectares located outside the town boundaries. ourside me four boundaries.
-Residential Narromine Land within the Narromine town boundary Residential Trangie Land within the Trangie town boundary Residential Tomingley Land within the Tomingley town boundary Residential land within the Skypark Estate subdivision.
-This land is not contiguous with the Narromine town Residential Skypark boundary.
-Residerman In accordance with Sec 518 of the Local Business Government Act, 1993 Land within the Narromine town boundary used for Business Narromine business activities.
-Land within the Trangie town boundary used for Business Trangie business activities.
-Land located within the Narromine Industrial Estate Business Industrial Estate and land zoned Industrial located between the DOSILIESS Narromine town boundary and the current Industrial Estate.
-Aerodrome Business Business Park Land located within the Aerodrome Business Park Craigie Lea Industrial Industrial land located on Craigie Lea Lane Business Hub Narromine All mining located within the Narromine Shire Local Mining Government area.
+Category Sub-Category Description Farmland In accordance with Sec 515 of the Local Government Act, 1993 Residential In accordance with Sec 516 (1)(c) of the Local Government Act, 1993.
+Relates to rural residential land that is the site of a dwelling, not less than 2 hectares and not more than 40 hectares located outside the town boundaries.
+Residential Narromine Land within the Narromine town boundary Residential Trangie Land within the Trangie town boundary Residential Tomingley Land within the Tomingley town boundary Residential Skypark Residential land within the Skypark Estate subdivision.
+This land is not contiguous with the Narromine town boundary.
+Business In accordance with Sec 518 of the Local Government Act, 1993 Business Narromine Land within the Narromine town boundary used for business activities.
+Business Trangie Land within the Trangie town boundary used for business activities.
+Business Industrial Estate Land located within the Narromine Industrial Estate and land zoned Industrial located between the Narromine town boundary and the current Industrial Estate.
+Business Aerodrome Business Park Land located within the Aerodrome Business Park Business Craigie Lea Industrial Hub Industrial land located on Craigie Lea Lane Narromine Mining All mining located within the Narromine Shire Local Government area.